 - Nominations for seats in the Senate, for full terms or for unexpired terms in the event of vacancies, shall be in writing and bear the signatures of five qualified votes in the constituency of which the nominee is a member of the Faculty.

-- Within each constituency the candidates receiving the highest number of votes shall be considered elected, except that in accordance with C.2, the School of Nursing, the School of Business Administration, the Faculty of Languages and Linguistics, the College of Arts and Sciences, and the School of Foreign Service, shall have a minimum of two representatives each at all times.
+- Within each constituency the candidates receiving the highest number of votes shall be considered elected, except that in accordance with E.3.b, the School of Nursing, the School of Business Administration, the Faculty of Languages and Linguistics, the College of Arts and Sciences, and the School of Foreign Service, shall have a minimum of two representatives each at all times.
 A tie shall be decided by lot.

 - Elections shall be held annually in the spring semester for one-third of the seats in the Senate in each constituency and for the filling of any vacancies.